gordonwatts/func_adl_servicex_type_generator/README.md

   * [x] MissingET (basics)
   * [x] Trigger
 * Technical Debt Cleanup
-  * [ ] Use python decorators for all class methods and classes themselves
+  * [x] Use python decorators for all class methods and classes themselves (and convert everything to use them)
-  * [ ] Track changes to the ast inside nested functions (a default argument to a function inside a select)
+  * [x] Track changes to the ast inside nested functions (a default argument to a function inside a select)
-  * [ ] Make sure the type propagations works inside the lambda functions for Select, Where, etc.
+  * [x] Make sure the type propagations works inside the lambda functions for Select, Where, etc.
   * [x] Fix the trigger object matching
+  * [ ] Get rid of ctor generation (ops!)
 * [ ] Add support for `Jet::getAttribute`, which is a C++ code-behind function, but likely it is a method
 * [ ] Add support for decorator access
 * [ ] Support R22